manhattanhq/manhattan/readme.md

 ### Entities

+For our Entities-Relations Model, we consider all the below described entities as **strong**.

 #### PATIENT

-> Patients receive drugs prescriptions by doctors.
+> Patients receive drug prescriptions by doctors.

 Each patient is uniquely identified by a **PatientID** -- **PRIMARY KEY**:key:, and is characterized by the following **simple**, as well as **composite**, **attributes**: